H4rb/windows-dll-hijack-clsid/README.md

 }
 ```

-2) We execute it and we find one vulnerable CLSID key (in this case the actual user belongs to `RAGNAROK\Support` group, so we have RW rights, we have FullControl over it to write it):
+2) We execute it and we find one vulnerable CLSID key (in this case the current user belongs to `RAGNAROK\Support` group, so we have RW rights, we have FullControl over it to write it):
 ```powershell
 PS C:\users\public> .\find_writable_clsid.ps1